CodyLobdell/reading-notes/README.md

 My name is Cody!
 I like to pet random dogs at the park!

-What Growth Mindset is to me...
+Growth Mindset to me is believing that intelligence can be developed.
+The ability to engage and persist when faced with challenges.

 Three reminders to stay in a growth Mindset:

-1. Reminder one
+1. Mistakes are a natural part of the learning process

-2. Reminder two
+2. Analyze the patterns and learn to adjust accordingly (nothing

-3. Reminder Three
+3. Attitude and effort determine everything!

 Link to my GitHub Portfolio: <https://github.com/CodyLobdell>